 Education is acknowledged to have transformative power; that power is therefore wielded by the educationalists, those that turn the intent into impact through implementation – teachers and school leaders; pastoral staff; safeguarding officers.

-Where children went hungry over the pandemic, schools were the centre of the rescue – breakfast clubs, campaigns for Food Bank support, delivered packed lunches, Free School Meal vouchers.
+Where children went hungry over the pandemic, schools were the center of the rescue – breakfast clubs, campaigns for Food Bank support, delivered packed lunches, Free School Meal vouchers.

 The ASCL Ethical Leadership framework really highlights those personality traits and aspects that teachers strive for: selflessness, integrity, objectivity, accountability, openness, honesty, leadership.